mendhak/waveshare-epaper-display/README.md

 ## Run it

-Run `./run.sh` which should query Climacell and Google Calendar.
+Run `./run.sh` which should query the weather provider and Google/Outlook Calendar.
 It will then create a png, convert to a 1-bit black and white bmp, then display the bmp on screen.

 Using a 1-bit, low grade BMP is what allows the screen to refresh relatively quickly.
 Calling the BCM code to do it takes about 6 seconds.
 Rendering a high quality PNG or JPG and rendering to screen with Python takes about 35 seconds.